oskariorg/sample-application/README.md

 If the library isn't included in `oskari-frontend` repo, you can add it into this repo, either as dependency in package.json (preferred) or under `libraries/`.
 Dependencies under `libraries/` require a reference in bundle.js, NPM dependencies do not; just `import` in your code.

+ ## Development server

+ Run `npm start` for development server with auto reload for JS and hot reload for SCSS.

+# Reporting issues
+All Oskari-related issues should be reported here: https://github.com/oskariorg/oskari-docs/issues

 ### Known issues

 WIP: Build fails with `ENOENT: no such file or directory...
 This is related to npm not being able to find a file.`
 * This is most likely due to `package-lock.json` being present in your environment.
 Package locking mechanism doesn't work gracefully with symlinked node_modules (`oskari-frontend / oskari-frontend-contrib`).
 Remove `package-lock.json` for now.

- ## Development server

- Run `npm start` for development server with auto reload for JS and hot reload for SCSS.